Steam Direct will let any developer sell any PC game

 According to the Seattle Times, Valve will still check to see whether the games actually work and make sure they don't break local laws on pornography or other forms of restricted content.

-While it's not explicit in his blog post, we confirmed with Valve UI designer Aiden Kroll that the new system will have no more user voting.
+While it's not explicit in his blog post, we confirmed with Kroll that the new system will have no more user voting.
 Register with Valve, pay a fee, and your legal, working game will get published on Steam.

 In other words, Valve is moving away even further away from the kind of "walled garden" curation approach Apple takes with the iTunes App Store.
 It'll be much more like the Google Play store on Android.

-One major difference may be how much developers have to pay to get their games on the store, though: while Google charges a registration fee of just $25, it sounds like Valve's fee could be a bit higher:
+One major difference may be how much developers have to pay to get their games on the store: While Google charges a registration fee of just $25, it sounds like Valve's fee could be a bit higher:

 "We talked to several developers and studios about an appropriate fee, and they gave us a range of responses from as low as $100 to as high as $5,000.
 There are pros and cons at either end of the spectrum, so we'd like to gather more feedback before settling on a number."